Well, I THINK have them figured out now, but it has taken me several hours for 2 friggen holes... LOL

 Note: It really is simpler to just depress the "e" key.

-3) Notice that in the "Move and Place" section, the "Lock Pads" option is selected.
+3) You're Going to Need a Bigger Boat...
+Notice that in the "Move and Place" section, the "Lock Pads" option is selected.
 Change that selection to "Free"; then click "OK".

 5a)Edit the pad dimensions to your requirements.